Apolrina/-/README.md

-# Artificial Intelligence in The Oil and Gas Industry
+# Artificial Intelligence: The Oil and Gas Industry